skmonjurul/azure-appconfig-key-vault-reference-demo/README.md

 * Maven 3.0 and above.
 If you don't have Maven, install [Maven](https://maven.apache.org/download.cgi).
 * Docker.
 If you don't have Docker, install [Docker](https://www.docker.com/products/docker-desktop).
 * Helm.
 If you don't have Helm, install [Helm](https://helm.sh/docs/intro/install/).

+## Key name in App configuration
+When using azure app configuration with java spring boot application, the key name in the app configuration should be prefixed with `/application/` if you are not using `key-filter` in the `bootstrap.properties` file.
+If you are using `key-filter` in the `bootstrap.properties` file, then the key name in the app configuration should be prefixed with the value of `key-filter` in the `bootstrap.properties` file.

+In this project, we have used `/demo/` as the prefix in the `bootstrap.properties` file.
+So, the key name in the app configuration should be prefixed with `/demo/`.
+For example, the `APP_SECRET` and `APP_CONFIG` in the `application.properties` file should be stored in the app configuration with the key name `/demo/APP_SECRET` and `/demo/APP_CONFIG` respectively.

 ## Quickstart